flix/book/src/structs.md

 }
 ```

-The `mkPerson` function takes one argument: the region capability `rc` where the
+The `mkPerson` function takes one argument: the region capability `rc` which the
-new person struct should be created.
+new instance should belong to.
 The syntax:

 ```flix
 new Person @ rc { name = "Lucky Luke", age = 30, height = 185 }
 ```

 specifies that we create a new instance of the `Person` struct in the region
 `rc`.
 We then specify the values of each field of the struct.
-In Flix, all
+All struct fields
-fields must be initialized explicitly and immediately.
+must be initialized immediately and explicitly.

-Moreover, the fields must be specified in the same order as the declaration
+In addition, the fields must be specified in the same order as the declaration
 order.

 For example, if we were to write: